 Under the CAA, the Administrator is required to approve a SIP submission that complies with the provisions of the Act and applicable federal regulations.
 42 U.S.C.
 7410(k); 40 CFR 52.02(a).
 Thus, in reviewing SIP submissions, EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
-Accordingly, this proposed action merely approves the state's law as meeting federal requirements and does not impose additional requirements beyond those imposed by the state's law.
+Accordingly, this proposed action merely approves the State's law as meeting federal requirements and does not impose additional requirements beyond those imposed by the State's law.
 For that reason, this proposed action:

-• Is not a "significant regulatory action" subject to review by the Office of Management and Budget under Executive Order 12866 (58 FR 51735, October 4, 1993);

-• Does not impose an information collection burden under the provisions of the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.);

-• Is certified as not having a significant economic impact on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.);

-• Does not contain any unfunded mandate or significantly or uniquely affect small governments, as described in the Unfunded Mandates Reform Act of 1995 (Pub.
-L. 104-4);

-• Does not have Federalism implications as specified in Executive Order 13132 (64 FR 43255, August 10, 1999);

-• Is not an economically significant regulatory action based on health or safety risks subject to Executive Order 13045 (62 FR 19885, April 23, 1997); • Is not a significant regulatory action subject to Executive Order 13211 (66 FR 28355, May 22, 2001);

-• Is not subject to requirements of Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (15 U.S.C.
-272 note) because application of those requirements would be inconsistent with the CAA; and
+- Is not a "significant regulatory action" subject to review by the Office of Management and Budget under Executive Order 12866 (58 FR 51735, October 4, 1993); - · Does not impose an information collection burden under the provisions of the Paperwork Reduction Act (44 U.S.C.
+3501 et seq.); - Is certified as not having a significant economic impact on a substantial number of small entities under the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.); - Does not contain any unfunded mandate or significantly or uniquely affect small governments, as described in the Unfunded Mandates Reform Act of 1995 (Pub.
+L. 104-4); - Does not have Federalism implications as specified in Executive Order 13132 (64 FR 43255, August 10, 1999); - Is not an economically significant regulatory action based on health or safety risks subject to Executive Order 13045 (62 FR 19885, April 23, 1997); - Is not a significant regulatory action subject to Executive Order 13211 (66 FR 28355, May 22, 2001); - Is not subject to requirements of Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (15 U.S.C.
+272 note) because application of those requirements would be inconsistent with the CAA; and - Does not provide EPA with the discretionary authority to address, as appropriate, disproportionate human health or environmental effects, using

+8 As explained in the proposed GHG SIP Call (75 FR 53892, 53896), EPA intends to finalize its finding of substantial inadequacy and the SIP call for the 13 listed states by December 1, 2010.
+EPA requested that the states for which EPA is proposing a SIP call identify the deadline-between 3 weeks and 12 months from the date of signature of the final SIP Call-that they would accept for submitting their corrective SIP revision.

+9Tennessee's submittal also revises regulation 1200-03-09-.02(11)-Operating Permits, however, these definitions relate to Title V and are not included in the SIP.
+As such, EPA is not proposing to take action to approve Tennessee's update to this regulation in this rulemaking.

-• Does not provide EPA with the discretionary authority to address, as appropriate, disproportionate human health or environmental effects, using practicable and legally permissible methods, under Executive Order 12898 (59 FR 7629, February 16, 1994).
+practicable and legally permissible methods, under Executive Order 12898 (59 FR 7629, February 16, 1994).

-In addition, this rule does not have tribal implications as specified by Executive Order 13175 (65 FR 67249, November 9, 2000), because the SIP is not approved to apply in Indian country located in the state of Kansas, and EPA notes that it will not impose substantial direct costs on tribal governments or preempt tribal law.
+In addition, this proposed rule does not have tribal implications as specified by Executive Order 13175 (65 FR 67249, November 9, 2000), because the SIP is not approved to apply in Indian country located in the State, and EPA notes that it will not impose substantial direct costs on tribal governments or preempt tribal law.